Post Treatment Rehabilitation

 * While doing this exercise, we recommend squeezing a ball between your knees to improve stability.

 The second exercise is the bridging with a modification.
 I’m doing this in a neutral spine and with a posterior tilt.
 Essentially, we’re in our neutral spine.
-I am pressing our feet into the floor and extending on a diagonal and slowly lowering in a neutral position.
-Sometimes this exercise is done in training shoes and I think we miss out on an awful lot when we’re in training shoes.
-We need to be in bare feet, so much more proprioceptive information in your bare feet about what’s going on.
-If the foot goes on to the lateral board, as is often the case, you miss out the connection with your pelvic floor, your diaphragm and your adductor muscle group.
+I am pressing my feet into the floor and extending on a diagonal, slowly lowering back down also in a neutral position.
+Sometimes this exercise is done in training shoes but I think we miss out on an awful lot, it really depends on the environment where do the exercise.
+In my opinion we need to be in bare feet, so much more proprioceptive information ( which is really a sixth sense ) from your feet about what’s simply going on.
+If the foot goes on to the lateral board, as is often the case, you miss out the connection with your pelvic floor, your diaphragm and your adductor muscle group. ( Simply adding a small ball between the knees should help throughout the exercise )

 The pressure you should feel through your posterior chain, you’re stable and you can stay here 30 seconds plus.
 You can modify this exercise by putting a Swiss ball under the supporting leg and various props can be added to this under the working leg to facilitate further activity and stress is on these areas.